basterb12/trees/README.md

 ````
 ### Configure and start container

-The container configuration is defined in a docker compose file.
-Example setup files are given in Database folder in repository.
+The container configuration is defined in a docker-compose.yaml file.
+Example setup files are given in Database folder in repository including the data structure in 'initdb-postgis.sh' and packages and updates in the 'Dockerfile'.

 If a volume is specified in the docker compose file, it must be created on the host and must be empty.
+Change the maintainer in the 'Dockerfile' to set up the database.

 The container can be started with:
 ```bash
 docker compose -p airquality up -d